Sauk Creek Neighborhood Association

 - Other Activities - Earth Day Clean-Up, Neighborhood Garage Sale, gardening at Sauk Creek Park.

 How Do I Join?

-Complete a membership form and pay $20 by mail or online:
+Complete a membership form and pay $20 online (preferred) or by mail:

 - By Mail - Complete the membership form and send a check to the address listed on the form.